 Slain pregnant teen and her boyfriend each had a gunshot wound, San Antonio police say

-A pregnant teenager and her boyfriend, whose bodies were found Tuesday in a car in San Antonio, Texas, had both sustained a gunshot wound, police said Wednesday.
+A pregnant teenager and her boyfriend each were wounded by a gunshot when they were found dead in a car in San Antonio on Tuesday afternoon, police said Wednesday.

 Police have not released the boyfriend’s name, saying only that the man in the vehicle was 22 years old.
 The Associated Press identified him as Matthew Guerra, 22.